“Forgive me Father, for I am fourteen”

 Director Peter Care puts his experience with music videos to good use by keeping scenes short and interesting.
 This is, after all, a film about teenagers who are not known for their patience.

-The Atomic Trinity music performed by Josh Homme is a perfect complement to the animation sequences produced by Todd McFarlane (creator of Spawn).
-With the exception of three songs, the entire score is original music composed by Marco Beltrami (The Wolverine).
+The Atomic Trinity music performed by Josh Homme perfectly complements the animation sequences produced by Todd McFarlane (creator of Spawn).
+Except for three songs, the entire score is original music composed by Marco Beltrami (The Wolverine).

-Since the subject material includes reckless adolescent behavior and mature content, viewer discretion is advised.
+Viewing discretion is advised since the subject material includes reckless adolescent behavior and mature content.